bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image217.png){width="5.0in"
 height="2.6142858705161856in"}The initial output will be a green box.

-Let\'s go to the CSS file and write the rules for the box.
+Let&apos;s go to the CSS file and write the rules for the box.

 The first property I add for the box is display as grid.